What to Know About Tuition & Fees

 Alas, this school does not provide any discounts to students who live in state.

-Tuition and fees cover the cost of attendance for one academic year, but don't cover room and board, which will be an extra charge you will incur if you decide to stay on campus.
+Bryant University tuition and fees is the number quoted to students for one academic year, and does not include room and board.
 Yet, a lot of students end up spending less than full tuition after receiving financial aid and other reductions.

 The following table outlines the costs defined above for the 2016 - 2017 academic year.